ptsankov/spctl/README.md

 Here *zone* is a resource attribute with domain {public, presecured, secured}.
 There are four resource identifiers room1-4.
 The labeling of room1, for example, assigns public to the attribute zone.

-The section *GRAMMAR* defines the configuration tempalte which is used when the FIXED\_GRAMMAR attribute is set to *TRUE*.
-It defines three attributes:

-1. The number of enumerated attributes that the local policies contain
-2. The number of numeric attributes that the local policies contain
-3. The number of conjunctions

 # Output